MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc.md

 ---
-title: How to use the Spring Boot Starter for Azure Active Directory B2C
+title: Use the Spring Boot Starter for Azure Active Directory B2C
 description: Learn how to configure a Spring Boot Initializer app with the Azure Active Directory B2C starter.
 services: active-directory-b2c
 documentationcenter: java